Tapioca Pudding is a sweet milk based dessert with a creamy texture and

 saucepan combine the milk, cream, salt, sugar, tapioca, and beaten egg.
 Let sit

-and, stirring slowly but constantly, bring to a full boil.
-Remove from heat
+and, stirring slowly but constantly, bring to a full boil (this will take about

 and stir in the vanilla extract.